 Brooklyn: History and Antique Images

 In the early 19th century, Robert Fulton established the first fast and reliable steam ferry between this Brooklyn and Lower Manhattan.
 In 1834, Brooklyn was officially incorporated as a city.
+The neighboring areas of Bushwick, Gravesend, Flatbush, New Utrecht, Williamsburg and New Lots, were annexed.
 In 1853, the Wall Street Ferry connected Brooklyn Heights, the first commuter suburb in the country.
 By the Civil War, Brooklyn was already the third largest city in the United States of America.

 Construction of Brooklyn Bridge began in 1870 and opened to traffic in 1883.
 Designed by John Augustus Roebling, it was then considered the world's greatest achievement in bridge construction.